• WORK

 prizes: Special Mention of the Jury - Venice Biennale

-RADIATOR APARTMENTS
+MG APARTMENTS

 11-unit mixed-typology apartment building